NaoiseGaffney/BookRepository/README.md

 * Search Books with (R in Book CRUD):
 	* The ability to search for public (all books except those marked private/hidden) or private (own books).
 	* The ability to search for books using ISBN.
-	* The ability to search for books using a combinaition to title (partial or full) and author (partial or full), rating equal to or greater than, and genre (none or 1 of 32).
+	* The ability to search for books using a combination to title (partial or full) and author (partial or full), rating equal to or greater than, and genre (none or 1 of 32).
 * Search Books Results with:
 	* The ability to browse and view books matching the search criteria.
 	* The ability to edit/update books belonging to the current user/reader (books belonging to other users/readers can't be edited/updated, nor deleted).